Supplement: ODE Plugin Explanation¶

 SgMesh::Sphere sphere = mesh->primitive<SgMesh::Sphere>();

-// You can get the Sphere radius.
+// Get Sphere radius.

 geomId = dCreateSphere(odeBody->spaceID, sphere.radius * scale.x());